lehmier/systems-science-notes/parts/01-introduction-to-systems-science/chapters/01-helicopter-view.md

     * Systems are composed of systems
     * Both fascinating & critical to our lives is understanding the world system, life system, and socioeconomic systems; we are participants in each of these systems.

-***Outline of the chapter...***

 # 1.2 The Distinctive Potential of Systems Science
 * **Definition and Scope**
     * Systems science applies universally to everything in the universe.
     * It does not replace traditional scientific disciplines but offers a complementary approach.
 * **Traditional Sciences vs. Systems Science**
     * **Traditional Sciences**
         * Specialize in specific fields and do not easily cross disciplinary boundaries.
         * Use reductionist approaches—breaking subjects into smaller parts for analysis.
         * Reconstruct whole systems from analyzed parts within a specific discipline.
     * **Systems Science**
         * Follows relational networks outward, leading to greater inclusivity.
         * Views boundaries as transitions to more comprehensive systemic levels.
         * Complements reductionist methods rather than replacing them.
         * Addresses complex multi-causal environmental and social problems.
 * **Systems Science and Relationship Networks**
     * Every scientific discipline studies relationships within its subject matter.
     * Systems science focuses on the broader principles governing relational systems.
     * Interaction between systems science and specialized disciplines enhances understanding.
     * Disciplinary knowledge provides valuable insights that contribute to systems thinking.
 * **Contribution of Systems Science**
     * Facilitates communication between highly specialized disciplines.
     * Functions like syntax in linguistics—revealing shared structures across diverse fields.
     * Bridges natural sciences, social sciences, and humanities.
     * Helps address interdisciplinary challenges and complex systemic problems.
 * **Nature of Systems Science**
     * Not a single, unified field but a collection of interrelated conceptual frameworks.
     * Aims to consolidate frameworks into a general theory of systems.
     * Provides scientific tools for studying natural objects as systems.

 ## 1.2.1 What Is a Science?
 * **Definition of Science**
   * Science is more than just the scientific method—it is a way of thinking and understanding the universe.
   * It involves observation, curiosity, and speculation based on prior knowledge and discoveries.
   * Scientific inquiry is shaped by education and the cumulative work of previous scientists.
 * **Scientific Method**
   * Formulating hypotheses based on informed speculation.
   * Designing and conducting controlled tests with measurements.
   * Using mathematical analysis, especially in the natural sciences.
   * Social sciences may use qualitative methods instead of quantitative ones.
   * The general public has limited experience with real scientific processes beyond basic school experiments.
 * **Major Scientific Disciplines and Their Focus**
   * **Physics** – Studies matter/energy organization from cosmic to quantum levels.
   * **Chemistry** – Examines interactions between atoms and molecules, originating from stellar fusion.
   * **Biology** – Investigates dynamic interactions of living organisms.
   * **Ecology** – Focuses on the organization of life within ecosystems and the physical flows sustaining them.
   * **Social Sciences** – Explores human organizational complexity.
   * **Systems Science** – Examines relationships and organization across all levels of complexity.
 * **Science as a Process**
   * Seeks to discover and codify how objects in the universe interact.
   * Objects studied must have some real embodiment, even if hidden (e.g., neural circuits for thoughts).
   * Observability and measurement allow repeatability, verification, and collective inquiry.
 * **Mathematics and Science**
   * **Physics** is the most mathematically rigorous science, often seen as the "king" of sciences.
   * However, emergent complexity in chemistry, biology, and ecology introduces new dynamics.
   * No single scientific discipline should be taken as the model for all science.
 Different levels of complexity require appropriately tailored approaches.

 ## 1.2.2 What Is Systems Science?
+* **Definition of Systems Science**
+  * Encompasses all types of systems:  physical, biological, ecological, social, economic, etc.
+  * Systems contain subsystems, which can be further analyzed into smaller units.
+  * Every academic discipline studies systems within its domain.
+* **Scope and Purpose**
+  * Investigates the general attributes, dynamics, and behaviors of systems, rather than focusing on a single type.
+  * Identifies **common features** across disciplines, rather than only differences.
+  * Distinguishes different types of systems: **linear, nonlinear, closed, open, complex**, etc.
+* **Historical Development**
+  * Emerged from cybernetics, computers, information theory, and ecological sciences.
+  * Has grown significantly over the last 40 years, influencing diverse fields.
+  * Explored in various ways, including **mathematical models, computer simulations, philosophy, and ecology**.
+* **Systems Theory and Its Evolution**
+  * Focuses on **webs of relationships** rather than deterministic cause-effect chains.
+  * Traditional mechanistic science emphasized **prediction and control**.
+  * Modern systems science, influenced by **chaos theory and computing**, studies **emergence and unpredictability**.
+* **Complex Adaptive Systems (CAS)**
+  * Systems that **learn from experience and adapt** over time.
+  * Evolution, not machines, serves as the key paradigm.
+  * Relevant to **computer science, ecosystems, cultures, and societies**.
+* **Interdisciplinary Relevance**
+  * Useful across **natural sciences, social sciences, and humanities**.
+  * Key applications in **environmental science, sustainability, and human-nature interactions**.
+  * Critical for addressing **global challenges**, particularly in the 21st century.
+* **The Need for Systems Thinking**
+  * Academic disciplines have traditionally been **separated**, but real-world systems are **interconnected**.
+  * **Human actions impact the natural world, and vice versa**.
+  * **Sustainability** is a major challenge requiring systems-informed thinking.
+  * A **new paradigm** of interdisciplinary systems science is essential to addressing unintended consequences of past actions.

 # 1.3 Systems Science as a Mode of Inquiry
 ## 1.3.1 The Heritage of Atomism